More than just accumulating credit hours.

 Intellectual ≠ ivory tower

 Lots of liberal arts schools have a reputation for secluding students in an ivory tower full of lofty ideas.
 We’re intellectuals here, too.
-But Beloit’s curriculum connects your knowledge with relevant, hands-on action at every turn.
+But Beloit’s approach connects your knowledge with relevant, future-focused action at every turn.

 It starts with the Spark program in your first semester.
 Based on your interests, we’ll pair you with a faculty mentor to guide you through your first two years, design your course of study, and work with you to find community experiences that connect with your coursework.